A: I want to learn to dance tango so I’m taking lessons with some local teachers!

 an anti-intellectual social attitude that undervalues and despises art and beauty, intellect and spirituality.
 A Philistine is a man or woman of smugly narrow mind and of conventional morality whose materialistic views and tastes indicate a lack of and an indifference to cultural and aesthetic values.
 (Wikipedia)

 Notice that these two terms have such a different meaning that it is possible to say that a person’s culture is to be anti-culture!
 That would mean that a particular group’s habits and attitudes—hence their culture in the second sense—are such that they are Philistines—hence anti-culture in the first sense.
-We might say this of people who reject elitism or high art, who are egalitarian, etc.
+We might say this of people who reject elitism or high art, who are egalitarian and narrowly practical.

-The problem is that when people talk about the tango culture in Buenos Aires, it is not clear which of these meanings they are using: Are they referring simply to what people dancing tango in Buenos Aires as a group do as anthropological datum, or are they identifying that with the proper, sophisticated, cultivated or preferable thing to do?
+The problem is that when people talk about the tango culture in Buenos Aires it is not at all clear which of these meanings they are using.
+They seem to be making a value-judgement and talking about what ought to be done or preferred while at the same time referring simply to what people dancing tango in Buenos Aires as a group do as anthropological datum.

 The difference in these makes the difference whether learning ‘tango culture’ is a case of acculturation or enculturation.
 In the case of acculturation learning something is a matter of becoming a member of a cultural group or at least to become more like them.
 Typically, people assimilate to a cultural group that they like or feel they have something in common with, and they resist assimilation with people they dislike.
 Enculturation, on the other hand, is learning your own culture.
 In certain cases, learning a foreign culture is a case of enculturation, for example, when learning a foreign language is actually part of one’s culture, for example, if the foreign language is spoken by the elites or is a marker of education and status.